young-rex/social-via-email/Lemitar.md

 ### 3.5.
 From Toolbox to Avatar

-Before Lemitar, people and their software are viewed as a person and their toolbox — discrete tools picked up and put down, with the person as the sole integrator carrying context between tools in their own head.
+Before Lemitar, a person and their software are viewed as a person and their toolbox — discrete tools picked up and put down, with the person as the sole integrator carrying context between tools in their own head.
 No one would say the toolbox "behaves" or has characteristics.

 After Lemitar, the framing shifts.
 Software becomes organs in a body.
 They share an identifier (the Lemitar ID), share memory (data), and coordinate through protocols.
 The collection gains properties no single piece has alone — a persistent identity others can reference, the ability to act on the owner's behalf, the ability to respond when the owner isn't present.